risawitama/verbose-potato/README.md

-## I fear for the calendar, its days are numbered.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.